NidhiSingh1111/Superstore-Sales-Performance-Analysis/README.md

 **Dataset Information**

-The Sample - Superstore.xls excel sheet contains 3 tabs namely Orders, People and Returns.
+The Superstore.xls excel sheet contains 3 tabs namely Orders, People and Returns.

 A) The Orders tab contains 9,994 rows and 21 columns namely.